ioan-chera/eureka-editor/README.txt

 Eureka is a map editor for the classic DOOM games, and a few related games such as Heretic and Hexen.
-The supported operating systems are Linux (and other Unix-likes), Windows and MacOS X.
+The supported operating systems are Linux (and other Unix-likes), Windows and macOS.

 WEB SITE